scavihighwaters/Escape_-Webpage/README.md

-please download the video file from the link given and place it in the main directory before deploying/testing the website
+please download the video file from the link given in "DO NOT SKIP(imp)" file and place it in the main directory before deploying/testing the website